|

 Name and Object

 Section 1.
-This organization is named and shall be known as "Volunteer Firefighters’ Benefit Association of Minnesota," and its general object and purpose shall be to create, establish and maintain a fund for the relief and support of volunteer firefighters who sustain injury, sickness, disability or loss of life in the line of duty, who at the time of such injury, sickness, disability or loss of life are members in good standing of the Association.
-Association funds shall be provided by dues, donations, assessment of members and other proper means.
+This organization is named and shall be known as “Volunteer Firefighters’ Benefit Association of Minnesota,’ (the ‘Association’) and its general object and purpose shall be to create, establish and maintain a fund for the relief and support of volunteer firefighters who sustain injury, sickness, disability or loss of life in the line of duty, who at the time of such injury, sickness, disability or loss of life are members in good standing of the Association.

 ARTICLE II